neocodesoftware/NeoCode-COVID_Contact/README.md

 # NeoCode-COVID_Contact
 COVID Contact and Case Management System

+Neo Code Covid Contact is a contact and case management app built in 24 hours in response to an inquiry from BC's Provincial Health Service Authority.

 The COVID Contact and Case Management System is based on the http://www.bccdc.ca/Documents/COVID-19_Case_Report_Form.pdf

 # Credentials